abhay05/Map-The-Location/README.md

 ## Description

-- Save all your favourite places.
+- Save all your favorite places.
 - Add name, description, pictures and location on the map for a place.